balderdashy/sails-docs/reference/waterline/models/addToCollection.md

 ```

 > If either user record already has one of those pets in its "pets", then we just silently skip over it.

+### Edge cases

++ If the parent id does not actually correspond with an existing, persisted record, then ((TODO: verify this behavior)).
++ If one of the child id does not actually correspond with an existing, persisted record, then ((TODO: verify this behavior)).
++ If an empty array of child records is provided, then this is a [no-op](https://en.wikipedia.org/wiki/NOP#Code).

 <docmeta name="displayName" value=".addToCollection()">